-- A supervisor assesses the scale of the incident; - Verbal reporting to the relevant Superintendent is performed; - The incident is reported, i.e. entered into incident recording system; - The incident is graded, e.g. type of hazard, the hazard potential, injury or environmental; - An incident report is produced and investigated; - Incident investigation includes root cause analysis (TapRoot methodology used); - Actions from the incident investigation are entered into the incident recording system with responsible people assigned to each action; and - Managers ensure that each investigation is adequately closed out.
+- A supervisor assesses the scale of the incident; - Verbal reporting to the relevant Superintendent is performed; - > The incident is reported, i.e. entered into incident recording system; - The incident is graded, e.g. type of hazard, the hazard potential, injury or environmental; - An incident report is produced and investigated; - Incident investigation includes root cause analysis (ICAM (Incident Cause Analysis Method) or 5-Whys methodologies used); - Actions from the incident investigation are entered into the incident recording system with responsible people assigned to each action; and - > Managers ensure that each investigation is adequately closed out.

 The incident reports for the past three years of operation were reviewed and/or discussed during the audit.
-There were 1,623 records with approximately 20% being near misses.
+There were 1,847 records.
 This shows a continued high level of reporting vigilance and commitment to improve.
+The majority of incident investigations have been completed (with the exception of the more recent entries).
 The incidents reported were mostly of minor nature.
 Examples include:

-- Wildlife injuries:
+- ➢ Wildlife injuries;

-- Vehicle accidents:
+- Vehicle accidents;

 - Injuries;

 - Equipment failures;

-- Machine oil fires;
+- Near misses;

-- Near misses, e.g. valves left in the wrong position;
+- Procedural failures; and

-- Procedural failures; and - Losses of containment.
+Losses of containment.